SLuo490/School_Project/README.md

 # my_projects
-A collection of school projects and personal projects
+An collection of school projects and personal projects